brillout/wildcard-api/docs/blog/rest-rpc-custom-endpoints.md

-# What exactly does REST mean?
-How does it compare to RPC and custom JSON endpoints?
+# What is the difference between a RESTful API and an RPC-like API?

 There is a lot of confusion in API terminology.
 The term REST, for example, is often wrongly used to denote an RPC-like API.

-This document clarifies the API terminology.
+This document clarifies the terminology.

-In general,
-APIs in can be classified by whether they have a schema or not.

-Schemaless (aka RPC-like):
-- RPC
-- Custom JSON endpoints
-- REST level 0

-Schema:
-- REST level 5 (aka REST)
-- GraphQL

-Let's now have a look at the meaning of these terms.

 ##### RPC